-Wave energy is as source of power that comes from the endless march of the waves as they roll into the shore then back out again.
+Wave energy is a source of power that comes from the endless march of the waves as they roll into the shore then back out again.
 Humans harness this power along the coastal regions of the United States, Canada, Scotland, and Australia.
-Energy that comes from the waves in the ocean sounds like a boundless, harmless supply.
+The energy that comes from the waves in the ocean sounds like a boundless, harmless supply.
 But is it without its drawbacks?
-Lets take a look.
+Let’s take a look.

 Advantages of Wave Energy

-5. Easily Predictable : The biggest advantages of wave power as against most of the other alternative energy sources is that it is easily predictable and can be used to calculate the amount that it can produce.
-The wave energy is consistent and proves much better than other sources which are dependent on wind or sun exposure.
+The biggest advantage of wave power as against most of the other alternative energy sources is that it is easily predictable and can be used to calculate the amount that it can produce.
+The wave energy is consistent and proves much better than other sources that are dependent on wind or sun exposure.

 Disadvantages of Wave Energy